AleksKlomp/ChatGPT-AutoHotkey-Utility-Offline/README.md

 ## Added features
 - No internet connection required (just start a local HTTP server in LM Studio)
 - Use any LLM
+- You can drag the GUI window to any location, or minimize it so it does not block the screen.
+Auto Copy-Paste will still work as intended.
 - Copy response text automatically into the Clipboard
 - Paste response text automatically into the edit field of any program